 Quorum leaders typically motivate through group pep talks, lessons, or other verbal methods.
-When the HPGL realizes his numbers need a boost he puts together the lesson of all lessons and then stands before his group on Sunday ready to inspire them to become all-star home teachers.
+When the high priest group leader realizes his numbers need a boost he puts together the lesson of all lessons and then stands before his group on Sunday ready to inspire them to become all-star home teachers.
 My guess is every priesthood member has sat through THAT lesson.
-There are good ones when the spirit is present and the leader sincerely asks all to participate in home teaching.
-And there are bad ones where the guilt trip is laid on thick and everyone stares at the carpet.
+There are good ones, when the spirit is present and the leader sincerely asks all to participate in home teaching, and there are bad ones where the guilt trip is laid on thick and everyone stares at the carpet.
 Whether the spirit is present or not the flaw is in trying to solve the problem on a group level.

 “If we are to achieve results never before accomplished, we must expect to employ methods never before attempted.”